There is a well into whose bottomless eye,

 Not in my senses will I undergo.

-We are busy working to bring Edna St. Vincent Millay's "There is a well into whose bottomless eye" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "There is a well into whose bottomless eye" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There is a well into whose bottomless eye" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.